- myWSU registration

 Change of address

 Adds: Classes may be added using myWSU through the end of the first week of the fall or spring semester.
-After the first week, the student must obtain the instructor's (or department designee's) approval to add a class.
+After the first week, you must obtain the instructor's (or department designee's) approval to add a class.
 Any credits added that will increase the amount of tuition due (e.g., part-time fees, fees over 18 credits) must be paid for at the time the credits are added.
 Failure to pay for additional credits at the time they are added may result in late payment fees.

 Drops: Classes may be dropped using myWSU through the 30th day of the fall or spring semester.